carpentries-incubator/reproducible-publications-quarto/episodes/04-projects-rstudio.md

 ![](fig/05-existing-directory.png){alt='existing project' .image-with-shadow}

-We won't take the time to cover this here, but if you've already started a Quarto project WITHOUT version control, you can add it retrospectively.
+We won't cover this here, but if you've already started a Quarto project WITHOUT version control, you can add it retrospectively.
 You can also add existing R files to a project and set up version control if you've done neither.
 To see a tutorial of this process, please see [episode 14 "Using Git from RStudio" in Version Control with Git](https://swcarpentry.github.io/git-novice/14-supplemental-rstudio.html).

 This is by far the most labor-intensive way to do it, so remember to add version control at the beginning of any new project.